Kushal-Chandar/minpass/README.md

 docker compose up
 ```

-You can stop the server the way it was shown in working.
+You can stop the server the way it was shown in usage.
 Doing this will persist your data.

-If you want to stop the server and destroy the data
+If you want to stop the server and destroy the data.

 ```bash
 # In project root directory